Abhijeet Sawant

-Abhijeet Sawant is an Indian singer, television actor, anchor and the winner of first season of Indian Idol.
+Abhijeet Sawant is an Indian singer, television personality, and the winner of first season of Indian Idol.
 He was the first runner up of Jo Jeeta Wohi Super Star and finished third in Asian Idol.
+He was also the first runner up of Bigg Boss Marathi 5.

 Early life

+Abhijeet Sawant the first Indian Idol was born on October 7, 1981 in a middle class Marathi speaking family, he studied in Mumbai’s Raje Shivaji Vidyalay in Mahim before completing his graduation from Chetna College, Bandra.

+Abhijeet has revealed that he was not a good student academically, but developed interest in singing and it was his uncle, a professional artist who guided him in finding his career path.

-Sawant was born on 7 October 1981.
-He grew up in the Sindhudurg district of Maharashtra and developed an interest in music.
-After graduating from Chetana College of Commerce & Economics, Sawant became keen on joining and working in the music industry.
+While working on his music career, he studied sound engineering, and IT at University of Mumbai.
+After graduating from Chetana College of Commerce & Economics, Sawant joined the music industry.

 Career

 Singing

-Abhijeet Sawant won the first season of Indian Idol, an adaptation of the Pop Idol format, in 2004.
-His first solo album, Aapka Abhijeet Sawant, was released on 7 April 2005.
+Abhijeet Sawant won the 1st season of Indian Idol, an adaptation of the Pop Idol format, in 2004.
+His first solo album, Aapka Abhijeet Sawant, was released on 14 April 2005.
 That year he also did playback singing in the movie Aashiq Banaya Aapne, performing the song Mar Jaawan Mit Jaawan.

 His second album, Junoon, was released on 10 July 2007.
 The title track charted in India.

 Abhijeet Sawant was a finalist of Clinic All Clear Jo Jeeta Wohi Superstar on Star Plus in 2008.
 The show was a competition between the winners and runners-up of various singing reality shows on Indian television.
 Sawant became the first runner up of the show.

 He released his third studio album in 2013 which was titled Farida.